chetan-plrch/weather-app/README.md

 ## Available Scripts

-In the project directory, you can run
+To run the project, you can run

     $ yarn
     $ yarn start